Dynamic Alterations Of Gene Expression Of Nicotinic Acetylcholine Receptor Î±7 Î±4 And Î²2 Subunits In An Acute Mptp-Lesioned Mouse Model

 Digital Object Identifier (DOI)

 Hu, Jun; Zhu, Chenlei; Liu, Yuan; Wang, Fang; Huang, Zuhu; Fan, Weimin; and Wu, Jie, "Dynamic Alterations Of Gene Expression Of Nicotinic Acetylcholine Receptor Î±7 Î±4 And Î²2 Subunits In An Acute Mptp-Lesioned Mouse Model" (2011).
-Neurobiology.
+Translational Neuroscience.
 417.